HEIGVD-Experience/docs/_settings/typst/template-note-en.typ

       v(10pt, weak: true)
       strong(it)
   }
-  outline(title: "Table des matières", indent: auto)
+  outline(title: "Table of content", indent: auto)

   show heading.where(level: 1): it => block[
     #colbreak()